-Despite this physical size, however, Huawei has foregone cramming more pixels into the Pro's screen - which we think could be seen as a mistake.
+Despite this physical size, Huawei has foregone cramming more pixels into the Pro's screen - which we think could be seen as a mistake.
 Imagine being able to watch crisper streams from Netflix, or zoom into those photos with extra eye-popping detail?
-Samsung offers a 3040 x 1440 resolution in its S20+ (even the at-the-time comparison with the S10+ was higher), which it turns off by default for the sake of battery life, and Huawei could easily have offered a similar solution for the best of both worlds, going high-res only when really needed or requested (as it stands it has a smart resolution mode that uses an HD+ (1560 x 720) resolution when it can).
+Samsung offers a 3200 x 1440 resolution in its S20+ (even the at-the-time comparison with the S10+ was higher), which it turns off by default for the sake of battery life, and Huawei could easily have offered a similar solution for the best of both worlds, going high-res only when really needed or requested.

 Visually, however, the P30 Pro is a stunner.
-Shown here in its 'Breathing Crystal' finish - we know, marketing names have to be silly - it's a gradient finish with a pearlescent sheen.
+Shown here in its 'Breathing Crystal' finish - we know, marketing names have to be a bit silly, right? - it's a gradient finish with a pearlescent sheen.
 It's a fingerprint magnet, though, as is to be expected these days, but keep it clean and that surface sure does sing.
 There is are more conventional black option, or if you're looking to go the opposite way then the orange Amber Sunrise is a hot look (well, maybe, it's not as lary as it looks in press photos - as we discovered when first seeing some samples at the P30 Pro launch event in Paris).

-The design also embodies some new ideas.
+The P30 Pro's design embodied some new ideas when it was launched.
 Look up by that dewdrop notch and you won't see a speaker crammed into the edge next to it, because the P30 Pro doesn't have one.
 Instead, by using magnets to create vibrations in the screen, you'll hear audio projected into your ear.
-We've seen and tested this feature before in the Vivo Apex 2019 concept phone - and it's impressive to say the least.
-It works just fine, too, as we've found in long-winded calls with our credit card company (buying these pricey phones brings inevitable financial woes, eh?) - which is a good job, as a device like the Honor 20 sounds terrible by comparison given its speaker position.
+We've seen and tested this feature in the Vivo Apex 2019 concept phone - and it's impressive to say the least.
+It works, too, as we've found in long-winded calls with our credit card company (buying these pricey phones brings inevitable financial woes, eh?).